kirame09/sparkpost-api-documentation/services/substitutions-reference.md

 ```
 {
+  "link" : "www.company.com/groups",
   "the_entire_suffix" : "groups/join?user=clark"
 }
 ```

-Since triple curlies are used, the substitution value will *not* be URL encoded and the URL will render as expected:
+Since triple curlies are used, the substitution value will *not* be URL encoded and the URLs will render like so:

 ```
+<a href="https://www.company.com/groups">click me</a>
 <a href="http://www.company.com/groups/join?user=clark">Go</a>
 ```